 Before cooking your whole trout, it’s important to season it properly to enhance its natural flavors.
 Here’s how to season your trout:

-See also What temperature should you cook corned beef in the oven
+See also How to cook whole fish in the oven in foil

 1. Clean and Pat Dry the Trout